Candidates

 A diagram showcasing the relationship between renewable energy sources and AI, reflecting on energy efficiency and sustainability.

 Renewable energy sources can provide a sustainable power supply for AI systems, reducing their carbon footprint and environmental impact.
 By 2030, AI applications could significantly increase global power demand, underscoring the need for effective mitigation strategies.
-The integration of renewable energy with AI technologies is essential for addressing the environmental challenges posed by increasing energy demands.
+The integration of renewable energy with AI technologies is essential to address the environmental challenges posed by increasing energy demand.

 The AI industry can benefit by using wind, solar, hydroelectric, and geothermal energy to power AI systems.
 This approach not only reduces the environmental impact of AI technologies but also supports the development of a sustainable energy infrastructure.